-Master of Science in Instructional Technology
+Master of Science in Instructional Design and Technology

 The M.S. in Instructional Technology is designed for educational professionals who are interested in learning how to enhance teaching and learning through the use of technology.
 It presents students with opportunities to examine the rapid and never ending changes in learning technologies and their impact on education.
 This program is particularly appropriate for those who teach in the classroom and online, technology specialists, informal educators, and others interested in effectively using information and communications technologies to enhance instruction.
 Graduates may be designing online courses, enhance existing curriculum with emerging technologies, or may work as technology specialists, assisting with the integration of technology in academic and informal learning environments.
 The program is currently accepted by the Florida Department of Education’s Bureau of Certification under Rule 6A-4.003.
 “Degrees, programs, and credits shall be determined acceptable for educator certification purposes when awarded by an institution of higher learning accredited by one (1) of the regional accrediting associations.”
 St. Thomas University is accredited by The Southern Association of Colleges and Schools.

 - Course Designer

 - Educational Content Developer

 - Standards-based Techology Development

 This course focuses on pedagogical theories as they relate to instructional design, and on existing and emerging models of instructional design.
 Topics include major schools of thoughts on how people learn, instructional and learning theories, and instructional design models and principles.